 Here's an example of a case in which Lamson & Cutner helped a couple protect their significant liquid assets:

 The client was in her 80's, and suffered from Parkinson's Disease.
 After several strokes, seizures and other serious medical complications, she became uncommunicative.
 Since all assets were held jointly with her husband, L & C lawyers arranged to transfer them all to him.
 That protected the money from loss under Medicaid eligibility requirements.
 The firm then filed an application for nursing home benefits, which was approved.
 The end result was that the couple's money was shielded against loss, and is now available for the husband to use on behalf of his wife, and to maintain the lifestyle he's been used to.

 You can learn more about having Medicaid pay for your home or nursing facility care, and still preserving your cash and assets, simply by clicking on these links:

 Call the law firm of Lamson & Cutner today to speak to an Elder Law attorney about getting Medicaid approval for your spouse's nursing home care, and about protecting your income, assets and lifestyle.
 Get the facts on your particular situation.
-The toll free number is 1 (212) 447-8690.
+The us at: number is 1 (212) 447-8690.